Pablesky/MCV-C5-G3/Week6/README.md

-# Week 5: Diffusion models
+# Week 5: Multimodal model

 ## Folder structure
 The code and data is structured as follows:

         .
-        ├── task_a.ipynb            # All the code to generate the data and try with the diffusion models.
+        ├── data_augmentation.ipynb         # Is the code to aggregate the augemented data to the dataset.
+        ├── plot_embedding.ipynb            # Code to plot the embedding of the metric learning.
+        ├── task_a.ipynb                    # Code to the data science part.
-        ├── task_b.ipynb            # All the code to experiment with the stable diffusion parameters.
+        ├── task_b.py                       # Code to train the model for image classification.
-        ├── week4_cb3.py            # Code reused from previous weeks to perform the retrieval.
+        ├── task_b_metric_learning.py       # Code to train the model for image classification using metric learning.
-        └── utils.py                # Some utility functions used across the code and to generate the pkl files in the main of this file.
+        └── task_e.py                       # Code to train the multimodal model.

 All the other files are necessary for the execution of the main ones that are explained above.